-Our health and medical teams work in conjunction with other kidney specialists, health professionals and educators to develop awareness and education programs and kidney community initiatives, which you can read more about here.
+Our education and support teams work in conjunction with other kidney specialists, health professionals and educators to develop awareness and education programs and kidney community initiatives, which you can read more about here.

 We also provide a range of care and support networks for patients, their families and carers.
 See more here.

 Another important area of our work is the promotion of organ donation, which you can read about here.